LeNPaul/Lagrange/_posts/2022-03-27-camera-calibration.md

 # The steps of Zhang's method

+Below, we'll be changing between vector/matrix formulations of equations and their scalar value forms.
+Though less compact, it's crucial so that we can shape our problem into ones that can be solved with powerful techniques like SVD or non-linear least squares optimization.

 ## Zhang.1) Compute initial intrinsic matrix, A

 First, we need to use the 2D-3D point associations to compute the homographies $$\textbf{H} = [H_1, H_2, ..., H_n]$$, for each of the $$n$$ views in the dataset.